"Research evidence: we produce our best results when we feel enthusiastic and confident. "

 Let’s start with the no-cost easy stuff: decent human behaviour.

 Build people’s belief in themselves by thanking them for what they have done for the team.
 Their ideas, their contributions, their accomplishments.
+The ability to express appreciation and respect is a hallmark of great leaders and teams1.
+It affirms people’s worth.

 Even if the ideas weren’t used or you didn’t win the contract in spite of everyone's best efforts, sincere thanks mean a lot.
 Mention specifics, and people by name.